 There’s an endless amount of material to write, but by doing the work ahead of time, and also putting these ideas into practice for songwriting ideas – you’re setting yourself up for some of the biggest wins and most creative days in the writing room and studio.

-So, let’s raise a toast to our future successes from the work we put in yesterday.
+So, yes – song prompts, concepts and ideas – let’s prepare our inspiration and let’s raise a toast to our future successes from the work we put in yesterday.

 Hope it’s helpful.